kolkhis/lac/src/CONTRIBUTING.md

   ```bash
   ssh-keygen -t ed25519
   ```
-* Add SSH public key to github as "Signing Key".
+* Add your SSH public key (`.pub` suffix) to github as "Signing Key".
     * Settings -> GPG and SSH Keys -> Add SSH Key -> Dropdown -> Signing Key

 * Configure git locally to use the SSH key to sign your commits.
-    * Here's a script that will do that, edit accordingly.
+    * Here's a script that will do that.
+      Run these commands one by one or run the block as a script.
       ```bash
       #!/bin/bash
       GH_USERNAME="YourUsername"
-      git config --global user.signingkey "/home/${GH_USERNAME}/.ssh/id_ed25519"
       git config --global gpg.format ssh
-      git config --global tag.gpgsign true
       git config --global user.signingkey ~/.ssh/id_ed25519.pub
+      git config --global tag.gpgSign true
       git config --global commit.gpgSign true
       mkdir -p ~/.config/git
       touch ~/.config/git/allowed_signers